What does a chaplain do, anyway?

 - developing an understanding of all of humanity, including cultures, religions, and how we are all connected

-‘RELIGION’ is an established spiritual pathway through which a community, with a shared history, practices, beliefs and culture, pursues these spiritual aspects of life.
+‘Religion’ is an established spiritual pathway through which a community, with a shared history, practices, beliefs and culture, pursues these spiritual aspects of life.

 Hence, some people pursue this spiritual journey through a particular religion.
 Others pursue their own unique spiritual path.
 At Chapman, we are dedicated to helping students connect with a community of persons in their religion, or to connect with a group to foster their spiritual growth.